6 Perennials with Beautiful Fall Foliage

 Switchgrass

-One of our favorite grasses, switchgrass puts on a fine fall show.
-For outstanding red fall color look for selections such as 'Shenandoah' and 'Rotstrahlbusch'.
+A good ornamental grass for adding interest to your garden all year, switchgrass puts on a fine fall show.
+For outstanding red fall color, look for selections such as 'Shenandoah' and 'Rotstrahlbusch'.
 Others, such as 'Heavy Metal' are great for adding a touch of gold to the autumn landscape.

 Growing Conditions: Full sun to part shade and well-drained soil